dialog-semiconductor/BLE_SDK6_examples/interfaces/external-processor-renesas/Readme.md

-# Booting the DA14531 with Proximity Reporter through a R7FA2E1 from RENESAS (EK-RA2E1)
+# Booting the DA14531 through a R7FA2E1 from RENESAS (EK-RA2E1)

 ---
 ## Example description